Skip to Content

 “This is definitely a part of my life I wish I could change because I took a life, you know?
 I took someone’s life,” Moore says in a video released by his attorneys as part of his clemency request.

-Moore, 59, is the last person remaining on South Carolina’s death row to be convicted by a jury with no Black members, his defense attorneys say.
-He would be the second person put to death since the state resumed capital punishment following a 13-year pause prompted by difficulty obtaining drugs for its lethal injection protocol, an issue other states have faced.
+Moore was the last person remaining on South Carolina’s death row to be convicted by a jury with no Black members, his defense attorneys say.
+He is the second person put to death since the state resumed capital punishment following a 13-year pause prompted by difficulty obtaining drugs for its lethal injection protocol, an issue other states have faced.

 Moore was convicted of killing a White convenience store clerk, James Mahoney, during a 1999 robbery.
 Moore entered the store in Spartanburg County unarmed and pulled Mahoney’s handgun away from him.
 Mahoney then grabbed a second gun and shot Moore in the arm before Moore fired a fatal shot at Mahoney, prosecutors asserted.